smucclaw/eu-ai-act/act.md

 2. The Member States shall without delay notify the Commission of those rules and of those measures and of any subsequent amendment affecting them.

 3. Non-compliance with any of the prohibitions of the artificial intelligence practices referred to in Article 5 shall be subject to administrative fines of up to 30 000 000 EUR or, if the offender is company, up to 6 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
-In case of SMEs, including start-ups, these fines shall be up to 3% of their worldwide annual turnover for the preceding financial year, .:
+In case of SMEs, including start-ups, these fines shall be up to 3% of their worldwide annual turnover for the preceding financial year.:

     a.

     b.

 4. The non-compliance of the AI system with any requirements or obligations under this Regulation on operators or notified bodies, other than those laid down in Article 5 , shall be subject to administrative fines of up to 20 000 000 EUR or, if the offender is a company, up to 4 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
-In case of SMEs, including start-ups, these fines shall be up to 2% of their worldwide annual turnover for the preceding financial yea.
+In case of SMEs, including start-ups, these fines shall be up to 2% of their worldwide annual turnover for the preceding financial year.

 5. The supply of incorrect, incomplete or misleading information to notified bodies and national competent authorities in reply to a request shall be subject to administrative fines of up to 10 000 000 EUR or, if the offender is a company, up to 2 % of its total worldwide annual turnover for the preceding financial year, whichever is higher.
-In case of SMEs, including start-ups, these fines shall be up to 1% of their worldwide annual turnover for the preceding financial yea .
+In case of SMEs, including start-ups, these fines shall be up to 1% of their worldwide annual turnover for the preceding financial year.

 6. When deciding on the amount of the administrative fine in each individual case, all relevant circumstances of the specific situation shall be taken into account and due regard shall be given to the following: